univention/univention-portal/helm/portal-frontend/README.md

 ""
 </pre>
 </td>
 			<td>Define the Fully Qualified Domain Name (FQDN) where application should be reachable.
-(This will be the default for all Ingresses)</td>
+(This will be the default for the Ingress)</td>
 		</tr>
 		<tr>
 			<td>ingress.ingressClassName</td>